Online Catalog--Periodical Title Searching

 Interpreting an Electronic RecordNote that one record is for an electronic publication.
 Click the title to see how far back the issues go.
 As you see, the coverage does not extend far enough backwards, so these links will not help us find our 1990 article.
 Click “Go Back” to return to the previous screen.

 Interpreting a Print RecordNow click the title in the second record.
-Looking at “Library Has” indicates the collection includes this periodical in print from 1964 to 2012.
+Looking at “Library Has” and "Current Issues" indicates the collection includes this periodical in print from 1964 to the present.
 This is where you will find your article.
 Make note of the call number.

 Bound periodicals can be checked out, the same as books.